mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/signed-webhooks.md

 Signed webhooks provide a method for your application to verify a request is coming from Vonage, and its payload has not been tampered with during transit.

 > Voice API Signed webhooks are currently offered as [Developer Preview](/product-lifecycle/dev-preview).
-The feature can be used in your projects for supported scenarious (see below).
-The following limitations applicable:
+The feature can be used in your projects for supported scenarios (see below).
+The following limitations apply:
-<ul style='list-style:disc;margin-left:16px;margin-top:16px;'><li style='margin-bottom:16px;'>limited set of events supported,</li>
+<ul style='list-style:disc;margin-left:16px;margin-top:16px;'><li style='margin-bottom:16px;'>a limited set of events supported,</li>
 <li style='margin-bottom:16px;'>activation can be done through Applications API request only,</li></ul>
 see more details below.